slatedocs/slate/source/index.md

 ### Caveats
-- Each trigger can only detect a single POI type.
+- Besides the "All" category, each trigger can only detect a single POI type.

 ## Personal Place